• Japanese

 3.Integration into the company-wide risk management framework

-The deliberations of the Risk Management Committee and Sustainability Committee in the above process, as well as matters approved by the Group Management Meeting, are reported to the Board of Directors in a timely manner and reflected and addressed in Group’s strategies under the supervision of the Board of Directors.
+The deliberations of the Risk Management Committee are reported to the Group Management Meeting and shared with the Sustainability Committee.
+Additionally, the contents of discussions in these bodies, as well as matters approved by the Group Management Meeting, are reported to the Board of Directors (meets monthly).
+Under this supervisory structure, we reflect risk-related matters in the Group's strategy and implement appropriate measures.

 Strategy